utkarshmalik19/coffee-app/README.md

 # coffee_app

-This is an online coffee shop app
+An online coffee shop app
 This app is developed using Flutter for the frontend and Spring Boot for the backend.

 Features